lphansen/Climate/README.md

 This project requires users to have access to Matlab software.
 For license, please visit https://www.mathworks.com/

 ### Preliminary steps
-As an example, if users wish to generate results for the growth model, first navigate to "Solver" folder and copy the "eigen3" folder and MarketIO.h file into "Growth_paper_appendix" folder.
-Then follow the instructions under "Growth_paper_appendix" folder for more details.
+As an example, if users wish to generate results for the growth model, first navigate to "Solver" folder and unzip the "eigen3" folder.
+Then, copy the "eigen3" folder and MarketIO.h file into "Growth_paper_appendix" folder.
+Follow the instructions under "Growth_paper_appendix" folder for more details.